dice-group/DocRE-RLKGf/README.md

 Example Output:
 ```

-We used the same prompt for few-shots but uses <<Examples>> after Instruction
+We used the same prompt for few-shots but uses \<<Examples\>> before Instruction from the training set.
 ## Results

 RLKGf achieves state-of-the-art performance on benchmark datasets for document-level relation extraction.